andruhon/gaunt-sloth-assistant/README.md

 ## Review Diff
 `git --no-pager diff origin/master...ffd079c134eabf18d85975f155b76d62a895cdec | gsloth review` (May be helpful to review subset of PR)

+## Question Answering
+`gsloth ask "which types of primitives are available in JavaScript?"`

+`gsloth ask "Please have a look at this file" -f index.js`

 ## Installation
 There's no npm module yet.
 Do `npm install -g ./` to install local build globally to your machine.